 A girl should pay attention to her looks because her looks will eventually decide what husband she’ll get in her later years of life.
 She should not pay more attention to her education, which is a philosophy with which Matilda disagrees.

-So Miss Trunchbull disagrees with escalating Matilda to her class, and she is constantly tormenting Matilda and all of the other kids because she hates little children.
+So Miss Trunchbull disagrees with escalating Matilda to her class, and she is constantly tormenting Matilda and all the other kids because she hates little children.

 Author: Roald Dahl

-Category: Fantasy & Magic Fiction
+Category: Dark Fantasy & Magic Fiction

 Available: Audiobook | Paperback | Hardcover | Kindle | Audio CD